cstanca1/hdp2_4_2-vagrant/README.md

 3. Download and install git client for your host
 4. Open a command shell and change to the folder where you plan to clone the github repository
 5. Clone the Github repository:  ```git clone https://github.com/cstanca1/hdp2_4_2-vagrant.git```
 6. Change directory to hdp_2.4.2-vagrant, the folder that includes Vagrantfile and: ```mkdir data```.
-This will be needed for guest VMs to share with the host.
+This /data folder will be needed for guest VMs to share with the host.

 ## Create and Start VMs
 Vagrant (via Vagrantfile) is configured to use Centos 6.7 as the base box and includes the pre-requisites for installing HDP.